google/ml-compiler-opt/docs/contributing.md

 We'd love to accept your patches and contributions to this project.
-A good starting step to get familiar with the project and set up a development enviroment as per the inlining [demo](inlining-demo/demo.md).
+A good starting step to get familiar with the project and set up a development environment as per the inlining [demo](inlining-demo/demo.md).
 After running through the demo, a good second step is to pick up an open [issue](https://github.com/google/ml-compiler-opt/issues) or create one that you would like to work on and submit a patch for.
 Please make sure that your patch